ISA COVID-19 Statement:

-ISA will be attending BPJPH and WHFC meeting in Jakarta, Indonesia
+ISA attended BPJPH and WHFC meeting in Jakarta, Indonesia

-Islamic Services of America (ISA) will be attending the new BPJPH open session on November 12 and the WHFC (World Halal Food Council) annual general meeting November 13-15 both in Jakarta, Indonesia.
+Islamic Services of America (ISA) attended the new BPJPH open session on November 12 and the WHFC (World Halal Food Council) annual general meeting November 13-15 both in Jakarta, Indonesia.

 ift show from june 3rd-June 5th, 2019